finos/datahelix/docs/DeveloperGuide.md

       | null |
 ```

-More examples can be seen in the [generator cucumber features](https://github.com/finos/datahelix/tree/master/orchestrator/src/test/java/com/scottlogic/deg/orchestrator/cucumber).
+More examples can be seen in the [generator Cucumber features](https://github.com/finos/datahelix/tree/master/orchestrator/src/test/java/com/scottlogic/deg/orchestrator/cucumber).
 An outline of how Cucumber is used within DataHelix can be found [here](./developer/CucumberCookbook.md).

 ## Contributing